congh-nvidia/sonic-mgmt/docs/testplan/dash/Dash-ENI-Based-Forwarding-test-plan.md

 The configration is not persistent, it disappears after reload/reboot.
 So, the reload/reboot test is not in the scope.

 ### Testbed
-The test will run on a single dut Smartswitch testbed.
+The test will run on a single dut Smartswitch light mode testbed.

 ### Setup configuration
 Until HaMgrd is available, we can only write configuration to the DASH_ENI_FORWARD_TABLE.